-- 9.2.4 On lake front parcels, a boathouse may be built in the front yard of a lot, as shown in Section 11.10. - 9.2.5 The maximum size and height of a boat house shall be the same as for an accessory building in Section 9.1 Accessory Buildings and Uses and the applicable land use district of this bylaw. - 9.2.6 Sleeping accommodations shall not be allowed in boathouses. - 9.2.7 Boathouses shall include the following design elements: - a.
+- 9.2.3 The maximum number of boathouses allowed on a lot shall be one (1). - 9.2.4 On lake front parcels, a boathouse may be built in the front yard of a lot, as shown in Section 11.10. - 9.2.5 The maximum size and height of a boat house shall be the same as for an accessory building in Section 9.1 Accessory Buildings and Uses and the applicable land use district of this bylaw. - 9.2.6 Sleeping accommodations shall not be allowed in boathouses. - 9.2.7 Boathouses shall include the following design elements: - a.
 Low-slope roof (3:12 roof or less, or flat roof) to minimize view obstruction; and - b.
 Gutters on all down-sloping sides of the building and downspouts that are directed away from Pigeon Lake and into rain barrels and/or rain gardens. - 9.2.8 Boathouses shall be built on piles or skids, where possible.